Archbishop Rummel High School: History

-The senior high school plant occupies one third of the campus and consists of five separate building adjoined by covered walkways.
+The senior high school plant occupies one third of the campus and consists of five separate buildings adjoined by covered walkways.
 The remaining portion of the campus is structure-free for athletic programs and future development.
 The senior high campus is divided into the faculty office wing, the administration-library wing, and the classroom wings completing a quadrangle in the center of which is the school chapel.
 A senior wing was added in 1966 to accommodate the first senior class.
 Additionally, in 1985 the school purchased the former Stuart Prep property adjacent to the school to use for a junior high campus.

 The school cafeteria and gymnasium are located on the senior high campus.
 In memory of the Nelson-Smyth family of Chicago, the gymnasium was dedicated in May 1963.
 A building program that saw the construction of the senior wing also included the music building, an athletic field house, and an addition to the faculty office wing.
 During the 1980–81 school year, the school enclosed the area under the senior wing to make a student mall and also added a weight room to the field house.

 The Brothers of the Christian Schools (Christian Brothers) conducted Archbishop Rummel High School through June 1993, when they relinquished governance to the Archdiocese of New Orleans.
 On September 16, 2009 Archbishop Rummel High School officially re-associated itself with the Brothers of the Christian Schools.
-Two Christian Brothers currently remain on staff for the school year.
-They and lay men and women comprise the administration, faculty, and staff of the school.
+In June 2024, incoming Head of School Matt Caire disassociated Archbishop Rummel High School from the Christian Brothers, ending an association since the school's founding in 1962.

 Academics

 The Program of Studies at Archbishop Rummel High School complies with or exceeds the requirements of the Louisiana State Board of Education, the Louisiana Tuition Opportunity Program for Students (TOPS), the Southern Association of Colleges and Schools (SACS), and the general entrance requirements of universities and colleges.
 The Louisiana State Board of Education, the Office of Catholic Schools of the Archdiocese of New Orleans, and the Archbishop Rummel Curriculum Committee, have approved these requirements.

 The primary purpose of a Catholic high school like Archbishop Rummel is the faith development of its students.
-With this as its goal, the gospel values and teaching of faith are integrated throughout the school curricula and programs.